 What happens if the same person calls from a different number?

-Call tracking platforms match on the caller ID.
-If a repeat customer calls from a mobile they haven't used before, the system creates a new entry rather than appending to the existing record.
+Call tracking systems match on the caller ID.
+If a repeat customer calls from a mobile they have not used before, the system creates a new entry rather than appending to the existing record.
 That is a known limitation.
 For high-value accounts, manual CRM hygiene is still part of the process.